robseb/rsyocto/doc/guides/10_fpga2rsyocto.md

 and write it to the FPGA-Fabric over the network of your board.

 * **Select your *Intel Quartus Prime* Version**
-    * Use the following argument to select *Intel Quartus Prime* Version that will be used to compile the FPGA project
+    * Use the following argument to select the *Intel Quartus Prime* Version that will be used to compile the FPGA project
     ````shell
     python3 flashFPGA2rsyocto.py
     ````